 Should the Group achieve pre-determined targets set by the Board, then short term incentives ('STI') are available for executives and employees.
 Cash incentives (bonuses) are payable following finalisation and announcement of the full year audited results.
+Discretionary STI's are recommended by management to the Nomination and Remuneration Committee notwithstanding target performance criteria set out.
 Using value creation targets ensures variable awards are only available when value has been created for shareholders and when profit is consistent with the business plan.
-The incentives are leveraged for performance above the threshold to provide an incentive for executive and employee out-performance.
+The incentives are leveraged for performance above the threshold to provide an incentive for executive and employee outperformance.
 Each executive has a target STI opportunity depending on the accountabilities of the role, impact on the organisation or business unit performance.
 The annual STI target payment is reviewed annually.